cleonard1261/DAT3_Project/project.md

 ## Question
 The goal of the competition is to demonstrate the existence and accurate classification of the preictal brain state in dogs and humans with naturally occurring epilepsy.

+## Background
+Seizure forecasting systems have the potential to help patients with epilepsy lead more normal lives.
+In order for EEG-based seizure forecasting systems to work effectively, computational algorithms must reliably identify periods of increased probability of seizure occurrence.
+If these seizure-permissive brain states can be identified, devices designed to warn patients of impeding seizures would be possible.
+Patients could avoid potentially dangerous activities like driving or swimming, and medications could be administered only when needed to prevent impending seizures, reducing overall side effects.

+There is emerging evidence that the temporal dynamics of brain activity can be classified into 4 states: Interictal (between seizures, or baseline), Preictal (prior to seizure), Ictal (seizure), and Post-ictal (after seizures).
+Seizure forecasting requires the ability to reliably identify a preictal state that can be differentiated from the interictal, ictal, and postictal state.
+The primary challenge in seizure forecasting is differentiating between the preictal and interictal states.

 ## Kaggle Link
 [Kaggle - Seizure Prediction Challenge](http://www.kaggle.com/c/seizure-prediction)